Thierry Coup: Career

 Coup's next major project was to be the creative director for The Wizarding World of Harry Potter at Islands of Adventure.
-Coup and other employees of Universal Creative made several trips to Scotland to meet with J.K.
+Coup and his team made several trips to Scotland to meet with J.K.
 Rowling, the author of the Harry Potter series of books.
-The headline attraction for the area was Harry Potter and the Forbidden Journey, an attraction Coup served as both creative director and film director on.
-The overall themed area was a success with attendance increasing by 36% following the launch.
-Clones followed at Universal Studios Hollywood and Universal Studios Japan.
+The headline attraction for the area was Harry Potter and the Forbidden Journey, an attraction Coup served as both executive creative director and film director on.
+The overall themed area was a success with park attendance increasing by 36% following the launch.
+Other Wizarding Worlds followed at Universal Studios Hollywood, Universal Studios Japan and Universal Studios Beijing.

-In January 2011, Coup was promoted to the role of Senior Vice President for Universal Creative.
-The role would see him lead "creative development activities for upcoming attractions off all Universal theme parks world-wide".
-In the new role he was the creative director for Transformers: The Ride and has overseen the development of Despicable Me: Minion Mayhem.
-In 2013, Coup's focus was on the expansion of The Wizarding World of Harry Potter at Islands of Adventure into the adjacent Universal Studios Florida park with Diagon Alley.
+In January 2011, Coup became Senior Vice President, Chief Creative Officer, Universal Creative of Universal Destinations & Experiences.
+The role would see him lead "creative development activities for upcoming attractions of all Universal theme parks world-wide".
+In 2013, Coup's focus was on the expansion of The Wizarding World of Harry Potter into the adjacent Universal Studios Florida park with Diagon Alley which premiered in 2014 with the acclaimed Harry Potter and the Escape from Gringotts attraction.

-Led by Thierry Coup, the introduction of The Wizarding Worlds has been transformational for Universal Orlando Resort and Universal Studios Japan.
-More recently, it has contributed to a significant attendance boost at Universal Studios Hollywood.
-These immersive lands have become an industry reference point for the use of theming, intellectual property and theme park design.

-With over two decades with Universal, Coup brings innovation, insight and creative flair, and has been recently celebrated as one of the top theme park influencers on The 2018 Blooloop 50 Theme Park Influencers List.
-Blooloop celebrates this list as key individuals who helped shape the multi-billion global industry, leaving their mark on the 21st century theme park experience.
+The latter half of the 2010s saw Coup leading the creative development of multiple new attractions across Universal's portfolio including Universal Volcano Bay, Hagrid's Magical Creatures Motorbike Adventure and VelociCoaster.
+He also grew Universal's international footprint with the opening of Universal Studios Beijing, Universal's first theme park in mainland China.

+Following a 2015 announcement of a partnership between Universal Creative and Nintendo, Coup became an integral part of the creative development of Super Nintendo World, a new theme park land featuring the Mario and Donkey Kong franchises.
+Coup and his team spent years working closely with Mario creator Shigeru Miyamoto to bring the colorful worlds of Nintendo to life in multiple Universal parks.

+Coup's final project at Universal was Universal Epic Universe, the third theme park at Universal Orlando Resort.
+As the park's Executive Creative Director, Coup oversaw development of every area of the park with heavy involvement in the major themed attractions.
+Coup's creative leadership was a core driving force for the park's headliner attractions, including Monsters Unchained: The Frankenstein Experiment and Harry Potter and the Battle at the Ministry.
+The park opened in May 2025 to much success.

+After 25 years, Coup left Universal and co-founded the experiential design and innovation studio, JOCOUP Creative.
+With his partner Johanna Atilano, Coup is currently Creative Director for the upcoming KISS avatar show slated to debut in 2027.
+This cutting-edge creative endeavor is a partnership between KISS, JOCOUP Creative and Pophouse Entertainment, ensuring the legendary band's legacy lives on in an immersive, next-generation concert experience.